-Applied Mathematics Seminars
+Applied and Computational Mathematics Seminars

-These seminars take place on Tuesdays, in Room M/2.06, Senghennydd Road, Cardiff from 4pm, unless otherwise stated.
+These seminars take place on Tuesdays, in Room M/2.06, Senghennydd Road, Cardiff from 3pm, unless otherwise stated.

 When a seminar is not scheduled there is a collaborative workshop with other groups within the College of Physical Sciences & Engineering or a SIAM Chapter Meeting.
 Further details can be found on the School Diary.

 For more information or if you wish to give a talk, please contact the programme organiser Dr Angela Mihai.

 7 October 2014